msminhas93/nviwatch/README.md

 ### Custom Configuration

-You can modify the `setup_influxdb.sh` script to change default settings:
+You can modify the `scripts/setup_influxdb.sh` script to change default settings:
 - Edit the configuration variables at the top of the script
 - Re-run the script to apply changes
 - Update your nviwatch command with the new credentials